 To arrive at SH coefficients that only contain signals caused by mass redistribution, several corrections and reductions are applied to the Level-2 solutions.
-These post-processed Level-2 coefficients are denoted as Level-2B products and are provided as additional data sets (Dahle and Murböck, 2019; Dahle and Murböck, 2020) for users who wish to undertake mass anomaly inversion by themselves.
+These postprocessed Level-2 coefficients are denoted as Level-2B products and are provided as additional data sets (Dahle and Murböck, 2019; Dahle and Murböck, 2020) for users who wish to undertake mass anomaly inversion by themselves.
 The following processing sequence from Level-2 to Level-2B is applied in this order:

-- Subtraction of a long-term mean gravity field from the monthly gravity field models to derive anomalies relative to this mean.
-Currently, i.e., for version 0003 of Dahle and Murböck (2019) and Dahle and Murböck (2020), respectively, a long-term mean based on the 183 monthly solutions available in the period April 2002 through March 2020 is subtracted. - 2) Filtering of the SH coefficients using an anisotropic filter (see Sect.
+- 1. subtraction of a long-term mean gravity field from the monthly gravity field models to derive anomalies relative to this mean (Currently, i.e. for version 0003 of Dahle and Murböck (2019, 2020), a long-term mean based on the 183 monthly solutions available in the period from April 2002 through to March 2020 is subtracted.); - filtering of the SH coefficients using an anisotropic filter (see Sect.
 2.1.1).
 Several variants of filtered solutions with different filter strengths are generated.
-This processing step is not mandatory, i.e., there is also one variant with unfiltered solutions. - 3) Replacement of particular low-degree SH coefficients (see Sect.
-2.1.2). - 4) Subtraction of secular trend caused by GIA as provided by a numerical model (see Sect.
-2.1.5). - 5) Approximation and insertion of SH coefficients of degree 1 to account for geocentre variations (see Sect.
-2.1.3). - 6) Subtraction of deterministic 161-day periodic signal to account for tidal aliasing errors related to the S2 tide (see Sect.
+This processing step is not mandatory, i.e. there is also one variant with unfiltered solutions; - replacement of specific low-degree SH coefficients (see Sect.
+2.1.2); - 4. subtraction of the secular trend caused by GIA as provided by a numerical model (see Sect.
+2.1.5); - approximation and insertion of SH coefficients of degree 1 to account for geocentre variations (see Sect.
+2.1.3); - 6. subtraction of the deterministic 161 d periodic signal to account for tidal aliasing errors related to the S2 tide (see Sect.
 2.1.4).